Exercise - Use the Azure portal

 Select the X in the top right-hand corner to close the Notifications pane.

-Select the Settings (cog) icon to open the Portal settings pane, showing the Directories + subscriptions settings by default.
+Select the Settings (gear) icon to open the Portal settings pane.
+The Directories + subscriptions section is shown by default.

-Select the Signing out + notifications tab at the left, then drop down the Sign me out when inactive setting and select After one hour.
+Select the Signing out + notifications tab at the left.
+In the Sign me out when inactive drop-down menu, select After one hour.

 Select Enable pop-up notifications.
 When this option is checked, notifications will appear as pop-up "toast"-style notifications.
-They will still show up in the Notifications (bell) icon as well.
+They'll still show up in the Notifications pane as well.

 Select Apply to save your Signing out + notifications selections.

-Select the Appearance + startup views tab at the left, and under Theme, select one of the different colored themes and select Apply.
-Observe the changes to the portal UI.
+Select the Appearance + startup views tab at the left.
+Under Theme, select one of the different colored themes and select Apply.
+Observe the changes to the portal.
 Try all of the options, and leave it set to the one you like the best.

 Under High contrast theme, try the three different options.